privrja/bbdgnc/README.md

     chmod 777 ./application

 Then open main page of application in your browser.
 Create scripts run automatically.
-After that return permission of folder to 755.
+After that restore permission of folder to 755.

     chmod 755 .
     chmod 755 ./application/

 Configuration done!